prog2-unimi/build-automation-example/README.md

     java -cp build/classes/java/main my.pkg.Example hello

-or to set the `CLASSPATH` environment variable once and for all; alternatively, one can use the `runClass` task as
+or to set the `CLASSPATH` environment variable once and for all; alternatively, one can use the `run` task as

-    ./gradlew runClass -PmainClass=my.pkg.Example --args=hello
+    ./gradlew run -PmainClass=my.pkg.Example --args=hello

 and the build tool will take care of the classpath.